Great Service (Byrd)

 The so-called Great Service is a set of canticles and other items for the Matins, Communion and Evensong services of the Anglican Church, composed by William Byrd (c.
 1540-1623).
 It is the last and most elaborate of his four services for the English liturgy.
 Byrd provides settings of seven items for the three principal rites of the liturgical day.
+The Great Service is composed using a procedure typical of the time, yet it quotes existing material by Thomas Tallis.